alan-turing-institute/hub23-deploy/docs/azure-prereqs/create-azure-container-registry.md

----
-layout: page
-share: false
-title: "Creating an Azure Container Registry and connecting to the Kubernetes Cluster"
+# Creating an Azure Container Registry and connecting to the Kubernetes Cluster
----

 This document walks through the creation of an Azure Container Registry for the Turing BinderHub (Hub23) and how to connect it to the BinderHub/Kubernetes cluster.